Skip to content

 Income multiple

-Applied to combined income — some lenders offer up to 5.5x
+Applied to your combined income; some lenders go up to 5.5x

 5%